Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Let’s blow it all away right now.

-After a lot of fun taking apart the YouTube UI and HTTP workflow, taking into account cookies and naughty service workers, I am successfully able to strip away all the pre-roll, post-roll, mid-video, and, well, all the video ads.
-Here is a screenshot from mitmdump showing how select REST queries are intercepted, decrypted, modified, put back into the response, and the headers updated (content length, etc.).
+After plenty of fun dissecting the YouTube UI and HTTP workflow—cookies, naughty service workers, and all—I am now able to strip away every pre-roll, post-roll, and mid-video ad.
+Here is a mitmdump screenshot showing select REST queries intercepted, decrypted, modified, then returned with updated headers (content length, etc.):

 Success in removing YouTube ads via decrypted JSON responses